ruisong8/VSOR-repro/README.md

 > *A Motion-aware Spatio-temporal Graph for Video Salient Object Ranking* [[Paper]](https://proceedings.neurips.cc/paper_files/paper/2024/hash/4fc03d122a7e08d21aa92573113790a3-Abstract-Conference.html)

 Thanks to the authors for releasing their code.

-The original released code focuses on the core model and evaluation logic, but lacks the environment, dataset preparation and trained model checkpoint.
-And their code cannot run directly
+The original released code focuses on the core model, but lacks the environment, dataset preparation and trained model checkpoint.
+And their code cannot run directly.

 This repository is created to share the experience and **improve reproducibility, usability, and extensibility** for the research community.

 > ⚠️ **Disclaimer**